$5,126 pp (USD)

 - Meals & Drinks:

-Today we will head back to the capital city Windhoek via Okahandja.
-We’ve also come to the end of our safari as we continue south heading on the B1 road to the capital city of Windhoek, but transiting via Okahandja, and here we will take time to stop as this town is home to Namibia’s largest wood carving and craft market.
+Today we will head back to the capital city, Windhoek, via Okahandja.
+We’ve also come to the end of our safari as we continue south, heading on the B1 road to the capital city of Windhoek, but transiting via Okahandja.
+Here, we will take time to stop, as this town is home to Namibia’s largest wood-carving and craft market.

-There are approximately 153 stalls in which vendors sell woodcarvings and other crafts in the two woodcarvers’ markets in Okahandja.
+There are approximately 153 stalls where vendors sell woodcarvings and other crafts at the 2 woodcarver markets in Okahandja.
 The primary audience for these products is the tourists who must pass through the centrally located town on their way to the popular northern and coastal destinations of Namibia.

 - Main Destination: